ChainSecurity/near-for-auditors/docs/execution.md

 ### NEAR runtime

 The runtime can be regarded as an interpreter for wasm which is allowed to interact with the environment.
 The wasm representation imports external functions which are executed by the near runtime.
-For example, in the wat representation of ``status-message`` contract we will find the following command:
+For example, in the text represenation of WASM (WAT) representation of ``status-message`` contract we will find the following command:

     (import "env" "signer_account_id" (func $env.signer_account_id (type $t5)))

+This command lets the wasm runtime know that the a ``signer_account_id`` call will be exeuted by the environment.

 We can also find calls like the following:

     (call $env.signer_account_id (i64.const -3))

-This command essentially declares that the call will be executed by the runtime environment.
-The second command is an actual call to this routine.
+This command is essentially a call to the environment.
+This means that the wasm execution will stop so that the host receives this call and executes it.
+In this particular case, the host will retrieve the ``account_id`` of the signer of this transaction.

 ### WASM entry points